mikro-orm/mikro-orm/docs/docs/migrations.md

 This will create the initial migration, containing the schema dump from `schema:create` command.
 The migration will be automatically marked as executed.

+## Snapshots

+Creating new migration will automatically save the target schema snapshot into migrations folder.
+This snapshot will be then used if you try to create new migration, instead of using current database schema.
+This means that if we try to create new migration before we run the pending ones, we still get the right schema diff.

+> Snapshots should be versioned just like the regular migration files.

+Snapshotting can be disabled via `migrations.snapshot: false` in the ORM config.

 ## Configuration

 ```typescript